Part 1. How to Deploy Your App

 Step 1: Sign up for a Render account.
 Create a new account on render.com.

-Click the Connect button, and then configure your web service in Render by filling in the form with the values shown in Table 4:
+Click the Connect button, and then configure your web service as shown in Table 3:

 ConfigurationValue